Associate Professor of Political Science

 She has published articles on Adorno, Thoreau, Emerson, and Du Bois in journals such as Political Theory, TELOS, and volumes such as A Political Companion to Henry David Thoreau.

-She is currently working on a second book, titled Adorno and Democracy in America: Critique, Leadership, and Pedagogy.
+She is currently working on a second book, titled Another Adorno: Democracy in America.
 She received a Brown Junior Fellowship from Southwestern University for the 2010-2011 academic year as well as a Brown Junior Sabbatical in 2013, to complete this project.